qfpl/blog/content/drafts/reflex/growing-a-date-picker-1.md

 - If a day is clicked, then the text input is updated to match.
 - If the next month is selected and we're at the end or start of the year then rollover correctly.
 - If the text input is not valid, don't break the UI and don't allow bad data to propagate.
-- If the text input is valid then update the list of days if needed
+- If the text input is valid then update the list of days if needed.

-The plan was to start with an existing Reflex ``textInput`` and expand from there.
+The plan was to start with an existing Reflex ``textInput`` widget and build from there.

 ### Always start with the data structures

-**Plan (A)** is to imitate the style of the existing [Reflex-DOM] input widgets, to start I created two records:
+**Plan (A)** is to imitate the structure of the existing [Reflex-DOM] input widgets, so I created two records:

-- One to hold all the required configuration to build and run our date input
+- ``DateInputConfig``: To hold all the required configuration to build and run our date input
-- Another to be handed to the user so they could manage the date ``Dynamic`` and various related ``Event``s.
+- ``DateInput``: To be handed to the user so they could manage the date ``Dynamic`` and related ``Event``s.

-As we are using the ``textInput`` internally, some of it's requirements flowed through to the ``DateInputConfig`` structure.
+As we are using the ``textInput`` internally, some of those requirements flowed through to the ``DateInputConfig`` structure.
 Plus some extra information required to handle the ``Day`` value.

 ```haskell